 The benefits of unlimited time off

 It makes sense that companies have a lot to gain by implementing such a policy when you consider how it impacts employee engagement.
 Giving workers more autonomy allows for better physical and mental health, closer relationships, increased productivity and new and fresh perspectives.
-There are other benefits for companies that offer an unlimited time-off policy:
+There are other benefits for companies that offer an unlimited annual leave policy:

 - It’s good for recruitment.
-Because employees highly value the benefit of unlimited time off, having an unlimited holiday policy is an asset for companies that want to recruit a top-notch workforce.
+Because employees highly value the benefit of unlimited time off, having an unlimited annual leave policy is an asset for companies that want to recruit a top-notch workforce.
 And, since there is only a small percentage of companies that offer such a policy, those that do have a recruitment edge.

 Convincing employees to take unlimited holiday days